-Container gardening tip #3: Seasonal migration
+Tip #3: Seasonal migration

 Plant pots full of soil are heavy and hard to lift because they’re so low to the ground, and this is where a hand dolly can help.
 Ours has two air-filled wheels and an extra-large support lip at the bottom for holding the largest of our migratory pots.

-Use a strap clamp to secure large pots if you’re going up and down stairs.
+Our container gardening tips include using a strap clamp to secure large pots if you’re going up and down stairs.
 We also put a strap clamp around the perimeter of large, clay pots to give them extra support.
 Filled with soil, they’re quite heavy and the soil exerts a lot of outward force.

-Container gardening tip #4: Extend plant life
+Tip #4: Extend plant life

 Regardless of how harsh your slice of winter is, a root cellar can expand your ornamental gardening possibilities way beyond what nature allows.
 Root cellars aren’t just for potatoes, either.
 The trick is to take advantage of the opportunity for plant dormancy offered by a root cellar for managing annuals so they behave like perennials.

 At our place we regularly bring ivy, ferns and other flowering plants into our limestone root cellar before first frosts, extending plant life many years.

 Besides saving time and money, cellaring ornamentals sometimes allows them to grow to proportions not possible with single-year plants.